How Does DTF Printing Work | Updated Guide [2024]

 What is DTF Printing?

-Direct-to-film (DTF) printing involves transferring designs directly from PET (a specially coated film that helps in design transfer) onto fabrics.
+Direct-to-film (DTF) printing involves transferring designs directly from DTF PET film (a specially coated film that helps in design transfer) onto fabrics.
 This process cuts down the need for pre-treated garments, unlike DTG printing, where fabrics are pretreated with a special solution.

 Most printing methods are limited to cotton and cotton-blended fabric.
 Still, DTF offers a versatile solution to create detailed, colorful, and durable prints on tougher fabric varieties like fleece, nylon, polyester, blends, and even leather.